swcarpentry-ja/carpentries-coc/topic_folders/maintainers/email_templates.md

 --------------------

-Subject: Opportunities to complete Carpentry Maintainer onboarding
+Subject: Opportunities to complete The Carpentries Maintainer onboarding

 Hi all,

-Thank you again for volunteering to act as a Carpentry Maintainer.
+Thank you again for volunteering to act as a Carpentries Maintainer.
 You're getting this email because you expressed interested in being a Maintainer but were not able to attend the onboarding sessions.
 If you are still interested in becoming a Maintainer, please choose one of the two following paths:

 1) Reading through the three Maintainer Onboarding episodes, writing up your responses to the discussion questions and homeworks, and sending me your responses by {deadline}.